MrKnyaz/Deep-Neural-Network/README.md

 Supports minibatches and different optimizers like "gradient", "gradient with momentum" and "adam"

 ### How to use ###
 Model accepts data using NxM shape, where N is the number of features and M is the number of examples.
+Works faster than Tensorflow version on small amount of data.
 Example:

 ```python